EmilAnker89/how-to-git-terraform/README.md

 So if we commit the current state, what would be committed?
 Only those changes we have told git to keep track of would be committed.

-So if we commit the current 'staged changes' and check out that commit at a later point, the contents of README.md at that particular point in time, we would get the version of README.md that only contains one line of text.
+This would mean only the current 'staged changes' would be added, and were we to check out this commit at a later point, the contents of README.md at that particular point in time, would be the version of README.md that only contains one line of text.
 Let's do just that:
 ```
-$git commit -m 'commit message'
+$git commit -m 'added README file'
 ```
 Funny thing about git - comments are actually enforced.
 You cannot commit anything without leaving a 'commit message' about what was changed in that particular commit.
 Unfortunately you often see a lot of '.' commit messages, but best practice is to make them concise (one-liners) giving an idea of what was modified, without being a full documentation of the actual change - think of it as a search index.

-Back to the point of how *git* handles
-To check out whether this is true or not, let's try out another handy git command:
+To check out whether what I claimed above is true, let's try out another handy git command:

 ```
 $ git stash